kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/08-can-i-get-my-new-card-delivered-abroad/content.md

+# Ordering and activating
-# Can I get my new card delivered abroad?
+## Can I get my new card delivered abroad?
 International delivery is available for Wise cards for most regions.

 ###  **Europe and UK**